mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 society.
 Alas, the Lagaashinians have fallen on troubled times.
-Ninua has once again asserted its authority over the planet, sending troops to the world under the pretence that they were present to ‘keep the peace’ despite there being little evidence of conflict.
+Ninua has once again asserted its authority over the planet, sending troops to the world under the pretence that they were present to 'keep the peace' despite there being little evidence of conflict.
 Ninua has also asserted that they require greater agricultural output from Lagaashin to address the needs of their growing population.
 Ninua is pushing